kaisenlinux/manpages-dev/packages/lftp.md

               if true, refuse to send password in clear when server does not support SSL.
 Default is false.

        ftp:ssl-protect-data (boolean)
               if true, request SSL connection for data transfers.
-This is cpu-intensive but provides privacy.
-Default is false.
+This provides privacy and transmission error correction.
+Was cpu-intensive on old CPUs.
+Default is true.

        ftp:ssl-protect-fxp (boolean)
               if true, request SSL connection for data transfer between two FTP servers in FXP mode.
 CPSV or SSCN command will be used in that case.
 If SSL connection fails for some rea‐ son, lftp would try unprotected FXP transfer unless ftp:ssl-force is set for any of the two servers.
-Default is false.
+Default is true.

        ftp:ssl-protect-list (boolean)
               if true, request SSL connection for file list transfers.
 Default is true.